Regularity conditions in the realisability problem with applications to point processes and random closed sets: Realisability of covering probabilities for random sets

-\end{theorem} \begin{proof} The family $\sP_k$ of unions of at most $k$ convex compact sets is closed in $\sF$ and so is compact, whence $\chi$ is lower semicontinuous.
-It is easily seen that $\gf_h$ is continuous on convex compact sets, and so is also continuous on $\sP_k$.
-Thus, $\gf_h$ is $\chi$-regular and Theorem~\ref{thr:real-reg} applies. \end{proof}
+\begin{pf} The family $\mathcal{P}_k$ of unions of at most $k$ convex compact sets is closed in $\mathcal{F}$ and so is compact, whence $\chi$ is lower semi-continuous.
+It is easily seen that $\mathsf{g}_h$ is continuous on convex compact sets, and so is also continuous on $\mathcal{P}_k$.
+Thus, $\mathsf{g}_h$ is $\chi$-regular and Theorem~\ref{thrreal-reg} applies. \end{pf}

-If $\carrier=[0,1]$, then $\sP$ is be the family of finite unions of segments in $[0,1]$.
+If $\mathbb{X}=[0,1]$, then $\mathcal{P}$ is be the family of finite unions of segments in $[0,1]$.
 The number of convex components of $F\subset[0,1]$ is the variation of its indicator function,

 where the supremum is taken over partitions $0=t_0\leq t_1\leq\cdots\leq t_n=1$.
 The quantity